michaeltelford/wgit/README.md

 - Any links should be mapped into `Wgit::Url` objects, Url's are treated as Strings when being inserted into the DB.
 - Any object like a Nokogiri object will not be inserted into the DB, its up to you to map each object to a native type e.g. String, Boolean etc.

-## Usage Notes
+## Gotchas

-Below are some notes to keep in mind when using Wgit:
+Below are some points to keep in mind when using Wgit:

-- All Url's must be prefixed with the appropiate protocol e.g. `http://`
+- All Url's must be prefixed with an appropiate protocol e.g. `https://`
 - Currently, Url redirects will not be followed and `nil` will be returned from the crawl.
-- Currently, the only supported DBMS is MongoDB.

 ## Executable

 Currently there is no executable provided with Wgit, however...

-In future versions of Wgit, a `wgit` executable will be provided as part of the gem.
-This executable will provide the capability to crawl a URL from the command line just like wget but you'll be able to do much more like recursively crawl entire sites and easily store the resulting markup in a Database or to a file.
+In future versions of Wgit, a `wpry` executable will be packaged with the gem.
+The executable will provide a `pry` console with the `wgit` gem already loaded.
+Using the console, you'll easily be able to index and search the web without having to write your own scripts.

 ## Development